KonstantinosRamm/RockPaperScissors/README.md

 ## this is a simple project made in c and is nothing more than a simple rock-paper-scissors game

-## in order to run you have to compile it first .In order to compile it you must have installed a compiler like gcc or g++
+## in order to run you have to compile it first .In order to compile it you must have installed a compiler like the gnu compiler

 # INSTRUCTIONS